ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 ##### Clipboard retrieval & Screen sensing (if needed)

-The feature is currently running on the backend computer and will be migrated to Electron in the future.

 Better to use with a snipping tool like Snipaste.
 Read `def get_prompt_and_image` in `module/conversation_manager.py` for details.

 For screen sensing, please set your vllm in `conf.yaml.`